Bias in employment and education

 Up until the 1970s, symphony orchestras in America previously had less than 20% female instrumentalists.
 By introducing a screen between the musician and the audition committee (leaving the applicants audible but not visible to the judges) the proportion of the women hired by major symphony orchestras doubled to 40% (10).

 A number of universities and the Civil Service and local government in the UK (11, 13), the Victorian State Government in Australia (12) and universities such as Macquarie University, NSW, have trialled the use of anonymous screening where details such as name, age, gender, address, nationality, university they received their degree/PhD etc.are removed from all job applications.

 While these measures will remove information that triggers biases and may equalise entry into study and employment, structural processes and cultures in which unconscious biases and implicit associations are recognised and redressed are also needed.

-Recent research demonstrates that to remove prejudice and bias, organisation wide and multi-faceted interventions are essential.
-The 2017 Implicit Bias Review and the UK Equality Challenge Unit discuss many of these.
+Recent research demonstrates that to remove prejudice and bias, organisation-wide and multi-faceted interventions are essential.

 Specific intentional interventions which have been found to mitigate prejudice include: